Central Vermont Solid Waste Management District

 • DANGER-POISON

-These warning words indicate dangers based on their properties.
+These warning words indicate dangers based on chemical properties.

 • Hazard